 - Applebee’s, Home Depot, and more

-Great reputation/rating with the Better Business Bureau – Zero BBB complaints and an “A+” rating for an accredited member of the most prestigious consumer protection organization is a strong endorsement.
+- Great reputation/rating with the Better Business Bureau – Zero BBB complaints and an “A+” rating.

-Long history of successful operation – Eight years is a long enough business history to suggest Tellwut is doing something right.
-New businesses are great, but an established company offers some security.
+- A long history of successful operation – Eight years is a long enough to say Tellwut is doing something right.

-Reliable payment for those with accounts in good standing - Those whose accounts aren’t suspended for “inconsistent voting” always report consistent receipt of payment.
+- Reliable payment for those with accounts in good standing – Most users report consistent receipt of payment.

-Personalized filtering of surveys doesn’t work – You spend a lot of time during registration answering questions so Tellwut can suggest the best surveys for you.
-When you access that list, though, you still don’t qualify for the majority of the suggested surveys.
+- Personalized filtering of surveys doesn’t work – You spend a lot of time upfront answering questions, yet you still don’t qualify for a majority of the surveys.

-Accounts suspended when customers try to redeem points – “Inconsistent voting” is an understandable reason for account suspension.
-It’s less understandable why that decision doesn’t happen until customers have gathered enough points to cash out, though.
+- Accounts suspended when customers try to redeem points – “Inconsistent voting” is a valid reason for account suspension.
+That said, you should be notified before you try to cash out.

-Reward system is not generous enough - Many customers report that the TellWut reward values are relatively low compared to other paid survey sites.
+- Reward system is not great – Customers report that the TellWut reward values are relatively low compared to other survey polls.

 Wrapping Up Our TellWut Review

-Despite some claims by members whose accounts have been suspended, Tellwut doesn't appear to be a scam.
+Despite some claims by members whose accounts have been suspended, Tellwut isn’t a scam.
 It’s a valid option for those looking to make a little earn money online from paid survey sites, though they are not the most profitable option.